lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-5-1.png)<!-- -->

-A header can be given using a character vector the same length as the number of columns of the input data, which then places it above the columns
+A header can be given using a character vector the same length as the number of columns of the input data:

 ``` r
 header<-c("","Group1\nN","Group0\nmean (sd)","Group2\nN","Group2\nmean (sd)",